Crew Training Manual & Procedures

 Types of fires and possible responses:

-• Depower 12 volt system by turning battery switches (located on aft bulkhead in Captain’s cabin) to off position and turn AC off at panel and/or at shore breaker.
+Depower 12 volt system.
+Turn battery switches (located on aft bulkhead in Captain’s cabin) to off position and turn AC off at panel and/or at shore breaker.

 The Captain will determine if it is necessary to abandon ship and will give the order to do so if necessary and will assign crew to specific tasks.